valkyrieasyraf/Bayshore_5DX_Plus/README.md

 ## What is working
  - Same like 5 , 5DX
- - Ghost Trophies Saving
- - Japan Challenge
- - Story Mode Chapter 60
+ - Story Mode Chapter 60 + Get BGM and Meter
+ - Time Attack
+ - Play Ghost Battle (Send me by **skap** coding by **daiz**)
+ - Discarded Vehicle Card to Full Tune Ticket 600hp to 830hp

+ ## What is not working (Some parts must wait to be fixed in the future by kitsu.)
+ - Transfer from 5 , 5DX
  - Car Livery , Decal
  - Maxi Coin

- ## What is not working
- - Transfer from 5 , 5DX
+ - Ghost Trophies
+ - Japan Challenge

 ## Credits
 This software is part of [Project Asakura](https://github.com/ProjectAsakura).